gnodi/danf/doc/test/client-side.md

 define(function(require) {
     return {
         benchmarker: {
-            class: '%classes.benchmarker%'
+            class: 'benchmarker'
         }
     }
 });
 ```

-Note that the definition of the parameter for the classes has been done in both client and server `parameters.js` because the needed `require` is different.
+Note that the definition of the classes has been done in both client and server `classes.js` because the needed `require` is different.

 Navigation
 ----------